 What I can tell you from my own Bible reading, is that the phrase occurs a lot.
 Ever since that first occurrence with Adam after the Fall, fear seems to be our natural reaction.

 We are afraid when we come into God’s presence.
 We are afraid in our dealings with our peers.
 We are afraid in the presence of our enemies.
+We’re afraid of change, afraid when things remain the same.
+We’re afraid of our fears.
 But I have noticed that God is quick to reassure His people.

 “When you go out to battle against your enemies, and see horses and chariots and people more numerous than you, do not be afraid of them; for the Lord your God is with you, who brought you up from the land of Egypt.

 And he shall say to them, ‘Hear, O Israel: Today you are on the verge of battle with your enemies.
 Do not let your heart faint, do not be afraid, and do not tremble or be terrified because of them; Deuteronomy 20:1, 3 NKJV

 4. Our God is quick to remind us that we have no need to fear as long we depend on Him.
 Before Jesus’ crucifixion, He told His disciples that they would have peace.